wlyastn/Clyder/README.md

 # Clyder: A Discord Data Analysis Tool

+I built Clyder to pull and analyze message history from Discord channels without having to manually export or use third-party services.
+It's useful for keyword searches across time, archival, or understanding conversation trends in a server.

+**Important**: Use this only on servers where you have permission to access the data.

-## Overview
+## What It Does

-Clyder is a Python-based script designed for analyzing data from Discord servers.
-It allows users to retrieve messages from specified channels within a server and perform keyword-based searches on those messages.
-This tool is intended for data analysis purposes and **is not a scraper**.
-It is built to comply with Discord's Terms of Service, and users should ensure they have the appropriate permissions to access the data they are analyzing.

-**Important**: You can only use this tool on servers you own.
-This tool supports using a bot token or your personal authorization token.

-## Using the Tool

-- **Fetch Messages**: Retrieve all messages from a specified Discord channel within an optional date range.
+- **Fetch Messages**: Pull all messages from a channel, optionally filtered by date range
-- **Keyword Search**: Search for specific keywords within the messages of a Discord channel.
+- **Keyword Search**: Find messages containing specific keywords
-- **Data Export**: Save the retrieved data as a CSV file for further analysis.
+- **Export to CSV**: Save results with message ID, timestamp, author, content, and more
+- **Flexible Date Handling**: Accepts YYYY-MM-DD format, converts to UTC automatically
-- **Rate Limit Handling**: Built-in rate limit management to ensure compliance with Discord API limits.
+- **Rate Limit Aware**: Built-in delays to respect Discord API limits
-- **Robust Date Handling**: Validates and handles date inputs with timezone awareness.

 ## Disclaimer